 The Cultural Centre

-The Kuza Cave Cultural Centre is also an NGO dedicated to support community projects in Jambiani, including building a nursery school, providing over 100 kids with meals everyday, preserve the local wildlife, women empowerment projects, helping people find employment buy sharing skills and knowledge and promoting local culture trough classes and workshops.
+The Kuza Cave Cultural Centre is also an NGO dedicated to supporting community projects in Jambiani, including building a nursery school, providing over 100 kids with meals everyday, preserving the local wildlife, women empowerment projects, helping people find employment buy sharing skills and knowledge and promoting local culture through classes and workshops.

 As a matter of fact, not only you can get food and drinks here, but you can also join different classes and activities.
 Here is their list with prizes: